People meeting to discuss cybersecurity

 A breach (of any level) doesn’t just cost money, it damages trust, halts operations, and can jeopardize critical funding—a risk non-profits can’t afford to make.

-Common Cybersecurity Gaps in Non-profits
+Common Cybersecurity Gaps in Non-Profits

 A few key factors that can increase a non-profit’s risk of being targeted by a cyberattack are: